tilde-lab/optimade.science/README.md

 This is a minimalistic in-browser OPTIMADE client, written in [Svelte](https://svelte.dev) and TypeScript.
 It fetches the OPTIMADE providers list, looks for the structure endpoints, and allows sequential querying against all of them, aggregating the results together.

-Technically this is just the single file `index.html`.
+Technically this is just the single file `index.html`, can be opened locally from anywhere, on any environment.

 [Spectre](https://picturepan2.github.io/spectre) is used as a CSS framework.
 A standalone [Optimade](https://www.npmjs.com/package/optimade) client written in isomorphic TypeScript is employed.

 Live demo